JustAnotherDevv/Filecoin-ACC/README.md

 # Access Control & Compliance (ACC) Service

+## Why do we want to build this

+As Filecoin becomes composable decentralized cloud, it needs reusable on-chain access control + compliance layer that any builders can stop re-implementing:
+- IAM(Identity & Access Management)
+- Data lifecycle & expiry rules
+- GDPR logic from scratch(current erasure process is bad with no cryptographic proof of key destruction, no standard retention/expiry flow, no audit receipts)

 ## Overview

 Portable, on-chain policy + compliance layer that any Filecoin Service (warm storage, retrieval, compute-over-data) can call to: